-or our purposes, leadership is the level in the organization responsible for the profit/loss of a business.
-Leadership also provides guidance and direction to growth teams usually comprised of business, marketing, and technical managers controlling budgets and allocating resources.
+or our purposes, leadership is the level in the organization responsible for a business's profit and loss.
+Leadership also provides guidance and direction to growth teams that are usually comprised of business, marketing, and technical managers, who control budgets and allocating resources.

-Our work with teams has identified three common leadership mindset challenges
+Our work with teams has identified three common leadership mindset challenges.